 To facilitate your choice of arrival by air or train from any city in China or from Kathmandu the transfer cost is not included in the trip price.
 This will be calculated and added once your arrival plans are confirmed

 Lhasa sightseeing: Visit Jokhang Temple and Ani Tshamkhung Nunnery

 The Jokhang Temple, founded in 642 by Tibet’s first Buddhist king with the help of his Chinese and Nepali wives, is the most sacred in Tibet.
 It is the centre of the mandala that is the Tibetan landscape and houses the sacred Buddha statue, the Jowo Buddha; hence Jo (Jowo Buddha) khang (chapel).
 Many Tibetans still use its original name Tsuglakhang, which means ‘House of Sciences’ (religious sciences of astrology, divination and geomancy).

 More than 100 Buddhist nuns live in the Ani Tshamkhung.
 Originally constructed in the C15th on a meditation site of Tibet’s first Buddhist king, Songsten Gampo, it was later enlarged.
 The nuns make and sell handicrafts and print religious texts in the old traditional fashion, with wooden blocks.
 They also run an open-air restaurant for pilgrims where you can try thukpa (noodle soup), momo (dumpling) and cha ngarmo (sweet tea)

-Visit the Potala, Norbulinkha, Summer Palace and Sera Monastery.
+Visit the Potala Palace, Norbulinka (the Summer Palace) and Sera Monastery.

 A full day exploring Lhasa’s most important sights.